 But the emotional cost of the surgery took me by surprise.
 Maybe it was the unrecognizable face looking at me in the mirror and the persistent feeling of: “Shit, what have I done?
 But for the first time in my life, I had a panic attack, so I had to call the doctor at midnight and give me a prescription for Xanax.
 The truth is that my surgeon's office had warned me about this, but I assumed that, since I was so well informed and had done so much research, it wouldn't happen to me.
 But yes, and just like my face after the operation, it wasn't pretty.

 A common cause of disappointment after plastic surgery is unrealistic expectations.
 It is important for patients to clearly understand what can realistically be achieved through surgery and to communicate their goals and wishes to the surgeon.
 When patients have unrealistic expectations, they may be disappointed with the outcome of the surgery, even if the surgery achieved the agreed goals.
-By listening to these stories, people can better understand the potential risks and dangers associated with plastic surgery, helping them to make more informed decisions about whether or not to perform such procedures for themselves.
+By learning from the experiences of those who have regretted their plastic surgery decisions, future patients can gain the knowledge needed to make informed decisions and, potentially, avoid similar disappointments and regrets.